ccdmb/predector/docs/running.md

   If you would like to explicitly disable this nextflow single screen colourful output, please specify `-ansi-log=false`.
 ```

 *Note*.
-The difference in parameters starting with `-` and `--` are deliberate and shouln't be mixed up.
+The difference in parameters starting with `-` and `--` are deliberate and shouldn't be mixed up.
 Those starting with a single hyphen `-` are Nextflow runtime parameters, which are described here <https://www.nextflow.io/docs/latest/cli.html#run>.
 Those starting with two hyphens `--` are Predector defined parameters.